 For example, what was previously the “Broadly South Asian” population will now be broken into seven more granular populations: Central Asian, Northern Indian & Pakistani, Bengali & Northeastern Indian, Gujarati Patidar, Southern Indian Subgroup, Southern Indian & Sri Lankan, and Malayali Subgroup.

-We previewed these changes in our beta testing program earlier this year, previously on the blog, but we’ve made some adjustments to that beta version based on feedback from some of the customers who tested it.
+We previewed these changes in our beta testing program earlier this year, previously on the blog, but we’ve adjusted that beta version based on feedback from some of the customers who tested it.

-Now customers may also be able to see more granularity in their Ancestry Detail Reports, which look at where your more recent ancestors may have lived within the last 200 years — down to state, county, or even city.
+Now, customers may also see more granularity in their Ancestry Detail Reports, which look at where your more recent ancestors may have lived within the last 200 years — down to state, county, or even city.
 That information is displayed on interactive maps near the top of the Ancestry Detail reports.

 For example, a customer with Indian ancestry could see evidence of recent ancestry from Uttar Pradesh, Rajasthan, or Delhi in Northern India.

 Beyond this latest update, 23andMe has also been busy adding in more detail and features to its ancestry offerings.
-Over the last year or so we’ve added Recent Ancestor Locations, additional populations in Africa and East Asia, and new, interactive maps.
+Over the last year or so, we’ve added recent ancestral locations, additional African and East Asian populations, and new interactive maps.
 In addition, we designed a new Ancestry Overview page to help customers more easily explore and access their reports.

 These pages offer customers an opportunity to not only connect with their own heritage, but also to explore other cultures around the world.